 I Can Hear A Siren

-The earliest mention of this song is in an advertisement for a "chapbook" (an inexpensive book of song lyrics) in 1856.
-The following recording was made on phonograph around 1914, by an unknown singer, and was featured on a test pressing of "Wor Nanny's A Mazer: Early Recordings Of Artists From The North East 1904-1933↗" (Phonograph, PHCD2K1)
+The earliest mention of this song is in an advertisement for a chapbook (an inexpensive book of song lyrics) called Jack's New Garland, published by John Marshall of Newcastle in 1856.
+The following recording was made on phonograph around 1914, by an unknown singer, and was featured on a test pressing of "Wor Nanny's A Mazer: Early Recordings Of Artists From The North East 1904-1933↗" (Phonograph, PHCD2K1).
+It is also unknown who made this recording.

 I can hear a siren